By: William C. Head, Award-Winning Litigation Attorney Since 1976

 The Gwinnett County State Court has jurisdiction over misdemeanor traffic violations including driving under the influence charges.
 Other drunk driving cases like felony DUI and first-degree vehicular homicide are heard in Gwinnett County Superior Court.

 You can try to send any questions about any court cases via email, but this contact method (email) is only provided to help resolve technical issues, like “When is my court date?”

 If you were arrested for DUI in an unincorporated area of Gwinnett County, your case will be heard in State Court or the Gwinnett County Recorder’s Court.
 If your arrest occurred in one of the cities in Gwinnett County, your first court appearance, also known as a DUI arraignment, will be held in that city’s Municipal Court.

 In court you will witness a calm professionalism by all parties involved.
 At your arraignment, if you wish to appear in person, you will see the court staff, the prosecutors, and your attorney greet each other professionally.
 Court personnel will be hesitant to answer questions about cases, because they are not licensed attorneys.

 Our top Gwinnett County law firms must keep up to date on changes to Georgia DUI laws, appellate court rulings, and court decisions in other Georgia counties.
 If represented by one of the best criminal attorneys, he or she will present recent case decisions to the judge that may weigh in your favor.

 When to Contact a Gwinnett Attorney

-Our criminal lawyers near me (4 locations) will answer your call 24 hours a day, 7 days a week, 365 days a year.
+Our criminal or DUI lawyers near me (4 locations) will answer your call 24 hours a day, 7 days a week, 365 days a year.
 FREE lawyer consultation provided and attorney fee payment plans.
 404-567-5515.
 The earlier your criminal defense attorneys can begin building a solid defense, the better your chances of winning your drunk driving case (or other criminal charge).